vitar/clrf/src/en/theory/10-intro.md

 ## 5. How to use this framework

 The framework does not dictate ready-made solutions but gives a map.
-Based on this map the couple goes through stages:
+Based on this map, the couple goes through stages:

 1. Diagnosing current conditions, needs, and functions.
 2. Building visions of the future (individual and joint).